-- Stir in beef stock, scraping any browned bits from the bottom of the pot; add Worcestershire sauce and mustard, season with salt and pepper, to taste.
+- Stir in beef stock, scraping any browned bits from the bottom of the pot; add Worcestershire sauce and mustard, and season with salt and pepper, to taste.

-- Return meatballs to the Instant Pot.
+- Return the meatballs to the Instant Pot.

 - Select manual setting; adjust the pressure to high, and set a timer for 8 minutes.